h4cktoria/unclovered-lunarium/README.md

 This software is licensed under GPL v3.
 See [here](https://github.com/h4cktoria/unclovered-lunarium/blob/main/LICENSE) for full details

-> Unclovered Lunarium - Clover's Lunar, sans integration with Clover's services
+> Unclovered Lunarium - Clover's Lunar, sans integration with Clover's services.
 > Copyright (C) 2023  Hacktoria
 >
 > This program is free software: you can redistribute it and/or modify